 Each protection has two configurable stages, as illustrated in the following figure.
-Stage 1 is used to trigger a warning, while stage 2 can be used to trigger a more severe event, which can possibly stop the converter (fault).
-The operator can configure the activation levels of both stages and the event response of stage 2.
+Stage 1 is used to trigger a warning, while stage 2 can be used to trigger a more severe event, which may possibly stop the converter (fault).
+The activation levels of both stages and the event response of stage 2 can be configured.
 The levels of both stages can be configured to be the same, if two stages are unnecessary.